DanLucas1/philly-indego-pipeline/README.md

 Google's Looker Studio has built in integration with BigQuery.
 Examples of the visuals produced from this data model are below.

 #### Monthly Ridership Trends
-Clear seasonal trends with predictably soft ridership in the first year of the COVID pandemic
+Clear seasonal trends with predictably soft ridership and a pause in new station building in the first year of the COVID pandemic.
 ![](assets/monthly_rides_stations.png "Monthly Ridership and Station Trends")

 #### Origin/Destination Neighborhood Heatmap
-Showing the utility of the neighborhoods dataset
+Showing the utility of the neighborhoods dataset by exposing a clear trend of intra-neighborhood travel, especially in center city and neighborhoods around the Schuylkill/Universities.
 ![](assets/neighborhood_heatmap.png "Neighborhood Heatmap")

 #### Top/Bottom 10 Destination Neighborhoods by Distance Traveled